How To Create To-Do Lists In WordPress

 Subject Field for Emails Sent to User

-Type in a subject field for the email that will be automatically sent to users when new items have been assigned in your to-do list …
+Add a subject field for the email that will be distributed automatically to users when new items have been added in your to-do list …

 Text in Emails Sent to User